Faces of Jim: Christmas Special (1962)

-Series Three (1963)
+Series Three: More Faces of Jim (1963)

 Archive status

 The first series of Faces of Jim survives in its entirety and so does the 1962 Christmas Short, but all of the other episodes (from series 2 and 3) were discarded by the BBC during the early 1970s, and remain missing.
 Some of the existing footage was used in a "Comedy Classics of the 60's" compilation VHS by Watershed Entertainment.